-a person of abnormally small stature owing to a pathological condition, especially one suffering from cretinism or some other disease that produces disproportion or deformation of features and limbs.
+a person of abnormally small physical stature resulting from a medical or genetic condition, especially a person with achondroplasia or some other disease that produces disproportion or deformation of features and limbs.

-(in folklore) a being in the form of a small, often misshapen and ugly, man, usually having magic powers.
+(in folklore) a being in the form of a small, often misshapen man, usually having magic powers.

 Another group of mistletoes, dwarf mistletoes, does things a bit differently.

 “dwarf mistletoe is freaky, freaky, freaky stuff,” says David Watson, an ecologist at Charles Sturt University in Australia.

 And he was followed by each one of them until the seventh dwarf looked at his bed and saw Little Snow White lying there asleep.In New Brothers Grimm 'Snow White', The Prince Doesn't Save Her | The Brothers Grimm | November 30, 2014 | THE DAILY BEAST

 The city is incredibly violent for its size, on par with metropolises that dwarf the town.

 If they succeed, their dismantling of the ACA will dwarf everything else that has happened in our era.Conservatives Find Typo in Obamacare, Try to Kill People With It | Michael Tomasky | July 22, 2014 | THE DAILY BEAST